Market garden: Business

 Selling to the wholesale market usually earns 10–20% of the retail price, but direct-to-consumer selling earns 100%.
 Although highly variable, a conventional farm may return 0.03 to 0.30 $/m2 but an efficient market garden can earn in the 2 to 5 $/m2 range, or even higher.
-However, the size of a market garden has a practical upper bound based on this model, but with conventional farming can farm vast areas because access to a direct market is not a requirement.
+However, the size of a market garden has a practical upper bound, while with conventional farming, a farmer can farm vast areas because access to a direct market is not a requirement.

 Larger market gardens often sell to such local food outlets as supermarkets, food cooperatives, community-supported agriculture programs, farmers' markets, fresh food wholesalers, and any other higher-volume channels that benefit from buying a range of vegetables from a single supplier, their freshness allowing for a premium over the revenue from the supermarkets and frequently other local suppliers.
 A larger market garden can by mixed crop production maintain a sales alternative to the wholesale commodity-style channels often used by farms that specialize in high volumes of a limited number of crops.

 Relying on cities for markets, however, can have drawbacks.
 For example, in England, south Sussex was famous for growing tomatoes for the London market that were delivered by train.
 The arrival of railways in the 19th century at first stimulated growth of market gardens in certain areas by providing quick access to the city, but it eventually allowed commuting residents to move there and turn many market garden areas into suburbs.
 Urban sprawl still eats up farmland in urban regions.
 Buying the rights to develop farmland from the farmers solved this problem in Suffolk County, New York.